bbergerud/faraday_complexity/README.md

 ## Synthetic Data

 For this project we constructed synthetic data designed to mimic observations taken by the POSSUM survey.
 We considered two cases, spectra consisting of a single Faraday source and those consisting of two Faraday sources.
-For the complex (two-component) case, we generated a polarization spectrum for each source and then added them together:
+For the complex (two-component) case, we generate a polarization spectrum for each source and then add them together:

 $$
 P(\lambda^2) = P_1 e^{2i(\chi_1 + \phi_1 \lambda^2)} + P_2 e^{2i(\chi_2 + \phi_2 \lambda^2)}